RobloxAPI/spec/formats/rbxlx.md

 - **Child of:** [`<roblox>`][roblox]
 - **Contains:** text

 Maps a metadata key to a value.
-Only present in `rbxm` files.
+Only present in `rbxmx` files.

 The following attributes are required: